Live Arrival Guarantee

-Claims must be made within 1 hour of delivery and MUST be accompanied by clear digital photographic or video documentation.
-Photographic or video documentation of the perished fish must include the dead fish in the original closed bag as it arrived. the bags can be held upside down to view the animal.
-2: an additional photo and/or video of it out of water and on top of the bag it was delivered where I wrote the species name on the bag.
-Also accompanied by a photo of the UPS tracking label on the outside of the box.
+Claims must be made within 1 hour of delivery and MUST be accompanied by 3 clear digital photographic or video documentations.
+Photographic or video documentation of the perished fish must 1: include the dead fish in the original closed bag as it arrived. the bags can be held upside down to view the animal.
+2: an additional photo and/or video of it out of water and on top of the bag it was delivered where I wrote the species name on the bag and 3: be accompanied by a photo of the UPS tracking label on the outside of the box.
 This method is non negotiable.
 I do not honor any other vendors live arrival guarantee or any procedure they use to file a claim.
 Failure to follow any of this method will make any consideration for reimbursement null and void.
 Claims made that do not include all of the above requirements will not be addressed in any manner until the proper procedure is followed.
 Any email not containing a photo or video will not be acknowledged.
 If you contact me after 1 hour or with no photos no reimbursement will be considered.

 After 1 hour of delivery and/or once the fish have been released from the shipping bag into the client’s aquarium, I am no longer responsible for death of the fish, as these circumstances are beyond my control and have too many variables to consider (time left in box(s), acclimation procedures, water chemistry or temperature, existing tankmates, etc.).
 Any claims made after 1 hour of delivery will not be considered for reimbursement of any kind.
 You must notify me immediately if a fish is DOA or is in serious trouble when it arrives.